Yamato-Security/hayabusa/doc/AnalysisWithJQ-English.md

 11
 ```

-Now lets pipe the results to the `sort` and `uniq -c` commands to count how many times the event IDs occurred:
+Now, pipe the results to the `sort` and `uniq -c` commands to count how many times the event IDs occurred:

 `cat results.json | jq '.EventID' | sort | uniq -c`